Transformations Definitions Flashcards | Channels for Pearson+

 The complete set of possible output values for a function, which can be altered by transformations.Function Notation

-A symbolic way to represent transformations, such as f(x-h)+k for shifts or cf(x) for stretches.Combination Transformation
+A symbolic way to represent transformations, such as f(x-h)+k for shifts or cf(x) for stretches.Combination of Transformations

-A scenario where multiple transformations, like reflection and shift, are applied to a function simultaneously.
+The sequential application of multiple transformations to a function, affecting both its graph and equation.